brk-a/system-design/0x07-distributed_message_queue/0-distributed_message_queue.md

         - more performant than synchronous replication
         - does not guarantee that message will persist across replicas
 * message delivery
+    - three main message delivery guarantees
+        - at most once &rarr; message is lost and may never re-delivered
+        - at least once &rarr; message is never lost and may be re-delivered
+        - exactly once &rarr; message is delivered once and only once
+    - why do we need three? will anyone want anything other than the last one?
+        - good questions...
+        - they may not think they want the rest, however, they are not thinking; that is the problem
+        - it is quite difficult to achieve exactly-once delivery in practice
+        - there are many potential points of failure in a distributed message queue: P may fail to deliver or deliver multiple times, data replication may fail, Cs may fail to retrieve or process the message etc
+        - most distributed message queue implementations support at-least-once delivery because it provides a balance between durability, availability and performance
+* push vs pull

 [def]: https://en.wikipedia.org/wiki/Message_queue